 New Zealand was the EU's 50th-largest trading partner for goods in 2017, while the EU was New Zealand's third largest trading partner after China and Australia.
-In 2017, the EU and New Zealand entered into a Partnership Agreement on Relations and Cooperation containing a number of economic and trade cooperation rules.
+In 2017, the EU and New Zealand entered into a Partnership Agreement on Relations and Cooperation containing several economic and trade cooperation rules.